 Don’t settle for bland Lentil Soup!
 Make it right and you’ll have everyone begging for seconds….and thirds… This lentil recipe is one of the best nourishing, simple dishes you can make with dried lentils that’s 100% delicious.
 Use green lentils, red lentils, brown lentils or a lentil soup mix.

-All it takes is a hint of spice flavourings, bay leaves and finishing it off with a touch of lemon.
-This is a simple recipe that delivers terrific results, a 5 star reader favourite with over 550 comments!
+All it takes is a hint of spice flavourings, bay leaves and finishing it off with a touch of lemon to elevate this soup.
+It’s an easy recipe that delivers terrific results, a 5 star reader favourite with hundreds of feedback from readers!

 Lentil soup is quite possibly the least sexy sounding soup on the planet.

 At least, in my world.
 Regular readers know that I’m all about big flavours.
 Spicy, herby, curries – kapow, kapow, kapow!

 But you know what?
 A well made Lentil Soup recipe is can’t-stop-eating-it good.
 You’ll go back for seconds and thirds, then you’ll be taking big tubs of it to work for lunch and happily have it for dinner again.

 And – I’m going to say it (*head swell*) – plenty of readers have said this is the best lentil soup they’ve ever had!